flekschas/jupyter-scatter/API.md

 - `initiator` is a Boolean value to specify if the click-based lasso initiator should be enabled or not.
 - `min_delay` is an integer specifying the minimal delay in milliseconds before a new lasso point is stored.
 Higher values will result in more coarse grain lasso polygons but might be more performant.
 - `min_dist` is an integer specifying the minimal distance in pixels that the mouse has to move before a new lasso point is stored.
 Higher values will result in more coarse grain lasso polygons but might be more performant.
+- `on_long_press` is a Boolean value specifying if the lasso should be activated upon a long press.

 **Returns:** either the lasso properties when all arguments are `Undefined` or `self`.